-- 67. Respite is meant to provide temporary relief for parents and primary caregivers by freeing up time for breaks, self-care, errands, appointments, and management of other family needs. - 68.
-Harbor's respite policy allows for the purchase of respite when: (1) the consumer has behavioral challenges, special medical needs, or supervision needs that exceed those of people of the same age without developmental disabilities, and either (2) there are few or no natural or generic supports available to provide necessary supervision during times when family members are away, or (3) the family is experiencing a short-term crisis or emergency situation.
-Harbor service coordinators are responsible for assessing whether a family has adequate resources or networks of supports. - 69.
-Harbor administered its respite policy in a manner that failed to account for Hispanic/Latinx consumers' individualized needs, including factors that affect a particular family's need for respite. - 70.
+6 68.
+Respite is meant to provide temporary relief for parents and primary caregivers 7 by freeing up time for breaks, self-care, errands, appointments, and management of other 8 family needs.

+69. Harbor's respite policy allows for the purchase of respite when: (1) the consumer has behavioral challenges, special medical needs, or supervision needs that exceed those of people of the same age without developmental disabilities, and either (2) there are few or no natural or generic supports available to provide necessary supervision during times when family members are away, or (3) the family is experiencing a short-term crisis or emergency situation.
+Harbor service coordinators are responsible for assessing whether a family has adequate resources or networks of supports.

+8 70.
+Harbor administered its respite policy in a manner that failed to account for 9 consumers' individualized needs, including factors that affect a particular family's need for 10 respite.

+11 71.
 The COVID-19 crisis only amplified these longstanding disparities.
-Hispanic/Latinx families face a number of new circumstances that result in desperately needed respite services, including decreased regular services and family isolation due to state and local "stay at home" directives, increased supervision demands from other children in the home due to closed schools or quarantine directives, and shuttered day and other programs designed to provide daily out-of-home opportunities for persons with developmental disabilities.
+12 Hispanic/Latinx families face a number of new circumstances that result in desperately needed 13 respite services, including decreased regular services and family isolation due to state and 14 local "stay at home" directives, increased supervision demands from other children in the 15 home due to closed schools or quarantine directives, and shuttered day and other programs 16 designed to provide daily out-of-home opportunities for persons with developmental 17 disabilities.

-- 71. Harbor has a pattern and practice of adopting policies, including internal policies and assessment tools, that prevent Hispanic/Latinx families from accessing a sufficient number of respite service hours. - 72.
-Harbor disregarded factors relevant to assessing a family's need for respite service hours, including the presence of other family members such as children, in the home and in need of care or supervision. - 73.
-Harbor administered its respite policy in a non-individualized manner that provided Hispanic/Latinx families with a predetermined across-the-board number of service hours without assessing a family's need or circumstances.
-These across-the-board issuances were insufficient to meet families' needs. - 74.
-Harbor administered its respite policy in a manner that restricted residents of a consumer's home from serving as respite providers.
+18 72.
+Harbor has a pattern and practice of adopting policies, including internal 19 policies and assessment tools, that prevent Hispanic/Latinx families from accessing a 20 sufficient number of respite service hours.

+73. Harbor disregarded factors relevant to assessing a family's need for respite 22 service hours, including the presence of other family members, including children, in the home in need of care or supervision.

+24 74.
+Harbor administered its respite policy in a non-individualized manner that 25 provided Hispanic/Latinx families with an across-the-board number of service hours without 26 assessing a family's need or circumstances.
+These across-the-board issuances were 27 insufficient to meet families' needs.

+75. Harbor administered its respite policy in a manner that restricted residents of a consumer's home from serving as respite providers.
 Harbor's living arrangement restriction adversely impacted Hispanic/Latinx individuals who are more likely to live in multigenerational households than white individuals.
 In addition, during the COVID-19 crisis, Harbor knew that there was a lack of care providers going to private homes.
-Yet, Harbor's living arrangement restriction prohibited any member of a locked-down household from serving as a respite provider. - 75.
-In or around July 2020, Harbor lifted its living arrangement restriction.
-On information and belief, Harbor's waiver of its restriction was only temporary.
+Yet, Harbor's living arrangement restriction prohibited any member of a locked-down household from serving as a respite provider.

+76. In or around July 2020, Harbor lifted its living arrangement restriction.
+On information and belief, Harbor's waiver of its restriction was only temporary in response to the COVID-19 public health crisis.
 Harbor's administration of its respite policy, including internal policies and assessments, disproportionately and adversely impacted Hispanic/Latinx consumers.